CLA can help you review, update, or create a set of policies and procedures designed to effectively respond to security incidents.

 - Evaluating the tools and skill sets of the people responsible for incident response and forensic preparedness

-- Gaining confidence that your existing policies and procedures are aligned with best practices
+- Gaining confidence that your existing policies and procedures are aligned with recommended practices

 A unique approach